NormalNvim/installer/README.md

 * Click the action.
 * Click the test of your operative system.

-And check what dependency is failing.
+And check if there is any dependency that doesn't exist anymore.
+If you send a PR since you are on it, that would be great.